WanderingAura/quotable/README.md

 The database is now fully set up.

-## Running the API locally
+# Building and running the API locally

-Type `go run ./cmd/api -db-dsn=$QUOTABLE_DSN` in the project directory and the API should start running on the default port 4000,
+Type `make run/api` in the project directory and the API should start running on the default port 4000.

 Then you can start to curl requests to the API.

+# Examples